Comparison

 Which football app is best for the Premier League?

 All the major apps cover the Premier League well, with live scores, the table and fixtures.
-If you want to follow it without clutter or ads, GoalTrack keeps the score and the standings one tap away; if you want the deepest match stats, FotMob or SofaScore go further.
+If you want to follow it without clutter or ads, GoalTrack keeps the score, the standings and the match stats one tap away; if you want the most granular breakdowns and heat maps, FotMob or SofaScore go further.

 Is GoalTrack better than FotMob or SofaScore?